WGLab/InterVar/docs/user-guide/startup.md

 ## Quick guide to InterVar

-For beginners, the easiest way to use InterVar is to annotate a VCF file by ANNOVAR and generate a multianno file, then use this file directly as input to InterVar for clinical interpretation.
+For beginners, the easiest way to use InterVar is to supply a VCF file as well as the genome coordinate (hg19 or hg38), then let InterVar handle the rest.